Wonderlanndd/discord_bot_v2/README.md

-This is a ChatGPT supported , music-player discord bot.The libraries used are ffmpeg,yt-dl,openai,discord
+This is a ChatGPT supported , music-player discord bot.The libraries used are ffmpeg,yt-dlp,openai,discord